shleen/aides-memoire/FSD.md

 - Disagreements in strategy or execution.
 - Lack of focus on the goals that really matter.
 - Poor delegation.
-- Unproductive culture. e.g. a culture where teammates are accustomed to simply pushing the blame of missing a deadline to another teammate.
+- Unproductive culture e.g. teams where it's commonplace to push the blame of missing a deadline to another teammate.

 ## Conflict Resolution Styles